-After re-locating to the east side, I began volunteering with Seattle Humane’s Dog Behavior and Socialization team and then became a Behavior Program Assistant volunteer, working with some of the shelter’s most challenging dogs.
-I was thrilled to later become a dog training instructor for Seattle Humane’s dog training classes that are open to both adopters and the public prior to the pandemic.
+After re-locating to the east side, Jen began volunteering with Seattle Humane’s Dog Behavior and Socialization team and Behavior Program, working with some of the shelter’s most challenging dogs.
+Jen later became a dog training instructor for Seattle Humane’s dog training classes that were open to both adopters and the public prior to the pandemic.

 In October 2019, Jen attended the Official BAT School and became a CBATI-KSA (certified BAT instructor).
 She also set up Seattle’s Eastside BAT Group on Facebook to grow and connect the community of dog guardians interested in learning more about BAT in the greater Seattle area.